 Do colleges share diagnosis information with faculty?
 No. Disclosure is confidential and handled through Disability Services after enrollment.

 How can my student prepare to manage accommodations in college?
 Encourage them to practice scheduling, emailing professors, and using assistive technology independently during high school.
+Our Executive Function Coaching program is designed to build exactly these skills.

 From Awareness to Action: Building College Readiness